Watchdog journalism: The role of Washington Post as watchdog journalism in the case of Watergate scandal

 The case of Watergate scandal was a famous example showing the role of watchdog journalism, how it works, and its impact.
-The media, particularly The Washington Post, significantly contributed to highlighting the fact that a connection did exist between the breaking into of the Watergate Office and Richard Nixon's re-election committee, leading to an explosion of publicity and public attention.
+The story was uncovered by in-depth journalists at the Washington Post, which found a concrete connection between the break in at the Watergate Office and Richard's Nixon's re-election committee.
 In order to cover the scandal, anonymous sources became the main material that The Washington Post relied on.
 However, Washington Post investigative journalists Bob Woodward and Carl Bernstein were significant contributors who uncovered information and evidence that proved the agents' break-in to plant a bug and attempts to conceal it, which then resulted in the intervention of the Justice Department, FBI, CIA, and the White House.
 Woodward and Bernstein also conducted interviews with witness Judy Hoback Miller, the bookkeep who worked at the Richard Nixon's re-election committee, to uncover evidence of conspiracy: Richard Nixon and his committee mishandling funds and destroying records.
 However, the most valuable and reliable source was an anonymous whistleblower nicknamed Deep Throat by Woodward and Bernstein.
 Every meeting between Washington Post investigative journalists and Deep Throat was held secretly.
 Through these meetings, Richard Nixon's, his committee's and the White House's involvement in the scandal were researched.
 It was later revealed that Deep Throat, the anonymous informant, was the 1970s FBI deputy director William Mark Felt, Sr.